JoeHolt/HandGestureRecognizer/README.md

 python ./src/main.py
 ```

+## Loading Training Data

+If you would like to run the notebooks and/or continue model development, you will need to download the training data separately and place it in the `./data/` directory:

+1. Visit the Kaggle website and download [the leapgestercog dataset](https://www.kaggle.com/gti-upm/leapgestrecog)

+2. Move the downloaded dataset into the project: `mv ~/Downloads/leapGestRecog ./data`

 ## Implementation Details

 At the highest level, this application consists of a web cam run loop where each iteration of the loop, the web cam pull a new image frame which is then processed for gesture recogition.
 The image pipeline is described bellow.